xen-troops/moulin/docs/rouge.rst

 -----

 `rouge` is a companion tool for `moulin`.
-Its purpose is to simplify creation of bootable images.
-It can create partition table, fill partitions with predefined files or raw data.
-It supports GPT, ext4fs, raw images, Android sparse images.
+Its purpose is to simplify the creation of bootable images.
+It can create a partition table, fill partitions with predefined files or raw data.
+It supports GPT, ext4fs, raw images, and Android sparse images.
 Further formats can be added if needed.

-Right now it can be used only as a separate tool, but there are plans to integrate it into `moulin` output.
+Right now, it can be used only as a separate tool, but there are plans to integrate it into `moulin` output.

 Design Principles